 SOCIAL MEDIA MISTAKE #3 – YOU’RE ON THE WRONG PLATFORM

-Sometimes social media just ain’t working for you because it’s not the right platform for your business.
-Or maybe it’s not the right platform for you, the business owner.
+Sometimes social media just isn’t working for you because it’s not the right platform for your business.
+Or maybe it’s not the right platform for you.

 And that’s okay.

 Test out different platforms and discover what works best for you.

 Although it’s important to keep your target market in mind, and choose the platforms they use, you also must keep your strengths in mind.

 Some social media platforms are better suited for your business and products but if they don’t play to a strength of yours, they probably won’t be beneficial to your business.